AyishaAlli/fyyur-app/README.md

 - Create a new show with the ID of an existing Artist and Venue.
 - cannot submit an invalid form submission (e.g. using an invalid State enum, or with required fields missing; missing city, missing name, or missing genre is not required).
 - Delete either an artist or venue on their description page.
+  - If a show belongs to the Artist/Venue, that will also be deleted.

 ## Tech Stack (Dependencies)